ovn-org/ovn-kubernetes/README_MANUAL.md

 The below command expects the user to provide
 * A cluster wide private address range of $CLUSTER_IP_SUBNET (e.g: 192.168.0.0/16).
 The pods are provided IP address from this range.
+Note that with IPv6, there’s a limitation that the CIDR prefix must only have the first two bytes set.
+For example: fd01::/48.

 * $NODE_NAME should be the same as the one used by kubelet.  kubelet by default uses the hostname.  kubelet allows this name to be overridden with